davidwisch/physicscode/gettingstarted/python.markdown

 3. Select the 'Advanced' tab
 4. Click the 'Environment Variables' button
 5. In the 'System Variables' section, findn PATH and click the 'Edit' button
-6. After the text in the user 'Variable value' box, put the follpwing: C:\Python27
+6. After the text in the user 'Variable value' box, put the following: C:\Python27

 You may need to Logout/Login before the changes take effect.
 You should now be ready to use Python.